-ORCA has implemented the strongly contracted version of the NEVPT2 [290-292].
+ORCA has implemented the strongly contracted NEVPT2 [292-294] and its quasi-degenerate formulation [295].
 It belongs to the family of internally contracted multireference perturbation theories.
-NEVPT2 applies to CASSCF type MCSCF wavefunctions and thus is similar to the CASPT2 approach [293].
+NEVPT2 applies to CASSCF type MCSCF wavefunctions and thus is similar to the CASPT2 [296] and MSCASPT2 [297] approach.
 It has many desirable properties - among them:

-- It is intruder state free due to the choice of the Dyall Hamiltonian [294] as the 0'th order Hamiltonian. - It is "strongly contracted".
+- It is intruder state free due to the choice of the Dyall Hamiltonian [298] as the 0'th order Hamiltonian. - It is "strongly contracted".
 Perturber functions are orthogonal and hence no time is wasted on orthogonalization issues. - The 0'th order Hamiltonian is diagonal in the perturber space.
 Therefore no linear equation system needs to be solved. - It is strictly size consistent.
 The total energy of two non-interacting systems is equal to the sum of two isolated systems. - It is invariant under unitary transformations within the active subspaces.